Axway/amplify-central/content/en/docs/get_actionable_insights/_index.md

 Click **API Traffic** to view the traffic information for the API or App.
 This view is useful for finding and troubleshooting failed transactions.
   ![Example of API traffic](/Images/central/api_traffic.png)

-{{% alert title="Note" color="primary" %}} The API traffic view provides details for up to a maximum of 1000 transactions based on your search.
-You might need to further restrict the search by time range or other filter criteria to view all results.{{% /alert %}}
+{{< alert title="Note" color="primary" >}} The API traffic view provides details for up to a maximum of 1000 transactions based on your search.
+You might need to further restrict the search by time range or other filter criteria to view all results.{{< /alert >}}

 The total number of items displayed below the filters are based on the configuration of agents and my not represent 100% of transactions.
 Each individual item provides the following data: